uPortal-Attic/uportal-app-framework/docs/markdown/directives.md

 Frame page is basically the app header directive but with a transclude for the body.
 It **Inherits** all of the app-header directive parameters.

+Option Attributes:
+**white-background** : A boolean when set to true with give you a white background with 98% width, with a 1% `left-margin`.

 #### Template :

 ```